 Maria Luisa Hincapie, M.D.

 Maria-Luisa will be returning to her home in Panama as a child psychiatrist.
 Maria completed her general psychiatry residency here at Brown and earned her MD at The University of Western Ontario.

 Seema Shah, M.D.

 Seema has taken a position as a child psychiatrist for a Behavioral School in Philadelphia.
 Seema completed her general psychiatry residency here at Brown and earned her MD at the Medical College of Wisconsin.

 Heather Shibley, M.D.Heather was the recipient of the American College of Psychiatrists Laughlin Fellowship Award and the Rhode Island Hospital Haffenreffer House Staff Excellence Award.
 Heather will be a Lieutenant in the US Navy Medical Corp, stationed in San Diego California.
 Heather came to Brown after completing her general psychiatry residency at the Medical University of South Carolina.
 Heather graduated AOA from Penn State College of Medicine.
 Heather is an active member of the American Psychiatric Association on the Dimensions of Disaster Committee.
 She has been named to the American Academy of Child and Adolescent Psychiatry’s Task Force on Crisis and Disaster Preparedness.

 Michael Wolfe, M.D.

 Michael has taken a position as a child psychiatrist in New Zealand.
 Michael chose to continue his child and adolescent psychiatry training at Brown after he completed four years of his general psychiatry residency here.
 Michael received his MD at the West Virginia University School of Medicine.
 Michael recently spent a month in Kenya with a team of psychiatrist from the Department of Psychiatry at Brown, including the chairman, at the Moi University School of Medicine Teaching and Referral Hospital.

 James Andriotis, M.D.
 James completed his general psychiatry residency at Brown and his MD at the University of Connecticut Medical School.
 Dr. Andriotis will be an Child/Adult Psychiatry Attending at the Butler Hospital Emergency Department.
 He will also be in private practice in Cranston, Rhode Island.

 Sandra DeSantis, M.D.completing her general psychiatry residency at Albany Medical Center in New York.
 She also earned her MD from Albany Medical College.
 Dr. DeSantis will be heading the Children’s Inpatient Unit at FourWinds Hospital in Saratoga Springs, New York.

+John Hart, M.D.
 John came to Brown after completing his general psychiatry residency at LAC & USC Medical Center, Los Angeles, and his MD at Albany Medical College.
 Dr. Hart will be a Staff Psychiatrist, Adolescent Partial Program, Bournewood Hospital, Brookline MA.

 Jamie Rogers, M.D.

 Jamie came to Brown after completing his general psychiatry residency at the University of South Florida, and his MD at the University of South Florida College of Medicine.
 Dr. Rogers will be a Child Psychiatry Attending on the Children’s Inpatient Unit at Bradley Hospital.
 He will also be seeing patients in the Child Psychiatry Outpatient Department at Rhode Island Hospital.

+Noha Sadek, M.D.
 Noha is a graduate of the American University of Beirut.
 Before arriving at Brown she completed her general psychiatry residency at Emory University.
 Noha also completed one year of child psychiatry training at the Medical College of Georgia.
 Noha was a staff psychiatrist at the Fairmont Medical Center Mayo Health System in Minnesota for five years before continuing her child psychiatry training here at Brown.
 She is board certified in psychiatry.
 Noha was recently granted the psychoanalytic fellowship from the American Psychoanalytic Association for 2008-2009.
 Dr. Sadek will be a Child Psychiatry Attending at Bradley Hospital at the Pediatric Partial Hospitalization program.
 She will also be seeing patients in the Outpatient Clinic at Bradley.